Cross-platform C SDK logo

 elem

-Name of the variable 'element'.
-It must be the same as setst_foreach_rev.
+Name of the variable 'item'.
+Must be the same as setst_forback.

 set